Natural extensions of unimodal maps: virtual sphere homeomorphisms and prime ends of basin boundaries: Introduction

+Let~$\{f_t\}$ be a family of core unimodal maps of an interval~$I$ satisfying the assumptions of Convention~\ref{conv:unimodal}, such as the quadratic or tent family with topological entropy greater than $\frac{1}{2}\log 2$.
+The Barge-Martin construction yields (abstract) sphere homeomorphisms $\hH_t\colon\hT_t\to\hT_t$, having attractors~$\Lambda_t$ which are homeomorphic to the inverse limits $\hI_t := \invlim(I, f_t)$, and restricted to which the homeomorphisms~$\hH_t$ are conjugate to the natural extensions of~$f_t$.

+In the first part of the paper we study the prime ends of $(\hT_t, \Lambda_t)$.
+In the second part we construct sphere homeomorphisms~$\chi_t$ by collapsing a system of subsets of~$\hT_t$, which are permuted by~$\hH_t$, such that \begin{itemize} \item each subset intersects~$\Lambda_t$ in at least one point; and \item each subset except at most one intersects~$\Lambda_t$ in only finitely many points. \end{itemize} The former of these properties ensures that there is a semiconjugacy~$p_t$ from $\hf_t$ to $\chi_t$, and the latter that all but at most one of the fibers of~$p_t$ is finite.

-In addition to the inverse limits themselves, there is another ingredient which plays a key role throughout the paper: the notion of the \emph{height}~$q(f_t)\in[0,1/2)$ of~$f_t$~\cite{HS}.
-The height decreases as the kneading sequence of~$f_t$ increases in the unimodal order, with each irrational height being realized by a single kneading sequence, and rational heights being realized over an interval of kneading sequences.
-Almost all aspects of our analysis are dependent on height.
-Thus, for example, \begin{itemize} \item The prime ends rotation number of the embedded Barge-Martin attractor is $q(f_t)$.
+Both the structure of the prime ends and the construction of the semiconjugacy (including the nature of its exceptional fiber) are heavily dependent on the parameter~$t$, or, to be more precise, on the \emph{height} $q(f_t)$ of~$f_t$~\cite{HS} (Section~\ref{sec:height}).
+Dynamically, the height is the prime end rotation number of $\hH_t\colon (\hT_t, \Lambda_t)\to(\hT_t, \Lambda_t)$.
+It is an element of~$[0,1/2]$, dependent only on the kneading sequence $\kappa(f_t)$ of~$f_t$, which decreases as $\kappa(f_t)$ increases in the unimodal order, with each irrational height being realized by a single kneading sequence, and each rational height being realized on a closed \emph{height interval} of kneading sequences.
+See Figure~\ref{fig:height}, which shows how height varies in the quadratic family.
+The assumption that $h(f_t)>\frac{1}{2}\log 2$ is, in fact, equivalent to $q(f_t)< 1/2$ (Lemma~\ref{lem:height-intervals}).

-\item The structure of the non-trivial prime ends is governed by the height: \begin{itemize} \item if $q(f_t)$ is irrational, then there is a Cantor set of non-trivial prime ends, whose principal sets are points and whose impressions are the whole attractor; \item if $q(f_t)=m/n$ is rational then there are~$n$ non-trivial prime ends, whose impressions are the whole attractor.
-Their principal sets may be points (if $f_t$ is on the boundary of the set of unimodal maps of height~$m/n$, the so-called \emph{rational endpoint} case); proper invariant subsets of the attractor (if $f_t$ lies in a particular renormalization window); or the whole attractor. \end{itemize}
+It follows that every unimodal map~$f$ is of one of three types: \begin{description} \item[Irrational] when~$q(f)$ is irrational;

+\item[Rational interior] when $\kappa(f)$ is in the interior of the interval of kneading sequences of some rational height~$m/n$; or

+\item[Rational endpoint] when $\kappa(f)$ is an endpoint of the interval of kneading sequences of some rational height~$m/n$. \end{description}